 IHO certificate (IHO.CRT)

-The Schema Administrator (SA) Digital Certificate will always be provided in a file named IHO.CRT by the data server.
-The IHO.CRT file is available from IHO at http://www.iho.int.
+The Schema Administrator (SA) Digital Certificate is always provided in a file named IHO.CRT by the data server.
+The IHO.CRT file is available from IHO at https://www.iho.int.

 The IHO.CRT file must be placed in your controlfiles folder.
 Each license of Maritime Chart Service requires a unique USER_PERMIT.TXT file.

-If you are running multiple map services with the Maritime Chart Service enabled and require S-63 encrypted datasets for each map service, you will need to place the same IHO.CRT file under each controlfiles folder supporting that map service.
+If you are running multiple map services with the Maritime Chart Service available and require S-63 encrypted datasets for each map service, you need to place the same IHO.CRT file in each controlfiles folder supporting that map service.

 User permit (USER_PERMIT.TXT)

 The USER_PERMIT.TXT file that you received from Esri must be placed in your controlfiles folder.
 Each license of Maritime Chart Service requires a unique USER_PERMIT.TXT file.

-If you are running multiple map services with the Maritime Chart Service and require S-63 encrypted datasets for each map service, you will need to place the same USER_PERMIT.TXT file under each controlfiles folder supporting that map service.
+If you are running multiple map services with Maritime Chart Service and require S-63 encrypted datasets for each map service, you need to place the same USER_PERMIT.TXT file in each controlfiles folder supporting that map service.

 Cell permit (PERMIT.TXT)

 The PERMIT.TXT file is provided to you by your data server when your S-63 encrypted datasets are delivered.
-Each delivery of encrypted data will have a PERMIT.TXT file.
+Each delivery of encrypted data should have a PERMIT.TXT file.
 PERMIT.TXT files must be placed in the same location as your S-63 encrypted datasets.

 Exchange set catalog file (CATALOG.031)

-Unlike loading unencrypted S-57 datasets, where you can load datasets with or without the existence of a CATALOG.031 file, loading S-63 encrypted datasets will only be processed when a CATALOG.031 file exists.
-If no CATALOG.031 file is found and your data is encrypted, an 8211 open file error will be written to your log file.
+Unlike loading unencrypted S-57 datasets, where you can load datasets with or without the existence of a CATALOG.031 file, loading S-63 encrypted datasets is only processed when a CATALOG.031 file exists.
+If no CATALOG.031 file is found and your data is encrypted, an 8211 open file error is written to your log file.

 Load S-63 encrypted datasets

 Once you have ensured that your certificates and permits, as well as your CATALOG.031 file, are in the correct location, you can begin loading your S-63 encrypted datasets.
-The loading process is the same as loading unencrypted datasets.
+The loading process is the same as loading S-57 datasets.
 The only difference is that S-63 encrypted datasets must have access to the IHO.CRT, USER_PERMIT.TXT, PERMIT.TXT, and CATALOG.031 files to properly decrypt the data.
-See Loading S-57 datasets for more information.